HastD/rust_bike_decoder/README.md

 The `enumerate` command exhaustively searches for absorbing sets of a given weight for a given key.
 The block weight and length of the key are specified at compile-time via the constants `BLOCK_WEIGHT` and `BLOCK_LENGTH` in `absorbing/src/main.rs`.
 The weight of the absorbing sets is a required argument; the key is either randomly generated or can be specified (in JSON format) with the `--key` argument.
 Results are sent in JSON format to `stdout`.
 The `--verbose` flag prints summary information to `stderr`; the `--parallel` flag runs the computations in parallel using multiple threads.
 Note that this may take a very long time if the parameters are not small.

 The `sample` command is similiar to `enumerate`, but randomly samples a number of times determined by the `-N` option rather than exhaustively enumerating.

+## Near-codeword classifier

+Another executable, generated at `target/release/ncw-classify`, classifies vectors into near-codeword sets.
+It has two subcommands: `process` and `sample`.
+The `process` command accepts a list of decoding failures via `stdin` and classifies each of the error vector supports.
+The `sample` command uses randomly generated vectors of a specified weight in place of the input.